iainmullan/MondoSquared/README.md

  - The transaction payload received from Monzo contains a `foursquare_id`.
  - The venue is somehwere you've checked in to before.
  - You haven't checked in to this venue so far today (since midnight).

+## TODO

+ - Monzo access token is shortlived, so needs to use refresh tokens in order for the Feed Item feature to be useful